 The Academy will (once it has students in year 11) notify local authorities whenever a 16 or 17-year-old leaves an education or training programme before completion.
-This notification will be made at the earliest possible opportunity to enable the local authority to support the young person to find analternative place.
+This notification will be made at the earliest possible opportunity to enable the local authority to help the young person to find an alternative place.